 In a mixing bowl combine the flour, salt, togarashi, and yeast mixture.
 Either knead by hand or with a dough hook attachment on a stand mixer until a homogenous dough that’s soft, slightly elastic, and not too sticky forms.
 For a stand mixer you would run the hook on medium speed for 5-8 minutes, and the dough would come away from the pan on rotation.

 Place the dough in a lightly oiled bowl and cover completely.
-Allow to prove for 30 minutes.
+Allow to prove for 30-45 minutes or until the dough doubles in size.

 When the dough is close to finished proving bring the remaining 10 cups of water and the baking soda to a boil in a wide pot and preheat the oven to 450.